Drug information provided by: IBM Micromedex

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-This medicine may cause diarrhea, and in some cases it can be severe.
-Do not take any medicine to treat diarrhea without first checking with your doctor.
-If mild diarrhea continues or gets worse, check with your doctor.
+This medicine may cause stomach or bowel problems, including nausea, vomiting, or diarrhea, and in some cases it can be severe.
+Do not take any medicines without first checking with your doctor.
+If mild nausea, vomiting, or diarrhea continues or gets worse, check with your doctor right away.

 This medicine may increase your risk of bleeding, or your risk of having a heart attack or stroke.
 Check with your doctor right away if you have chest pain or discomfort, dizziness, headache, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, sweating, trouble breathing, or unusual bleeding or bruising.